What Are Deliverables In Project Management?

 The timesheet shows the person submitting the time, the date of submission, how many individual hours they worked during the selected timeframe, their WBS and how many hours they have remaining in the selected timeframe:

-An example of a timesheet for one person working on multiple projects during one timeframe.
+Above is an example of a timesheet for one person working on multiple projects during one timeframe.

 Lessons Learned Libraries